"What should I do if I have been a victim of abuse? What if someone I love has been a victim?"

-The following options listed below might help point you in the right direction.
-If you or a loved one has been a victim or clergy abuse, you do have options!
+The following options listed below can help point you in the right direction to getting the help you need.
+If you or a loved one has been a victim of abuse (including clergy abuse), you do have options.

 Call your local Child Protective Agency or an abuse hotline.
 Child Help Hotline is one option.
 You can call or text 1-800-4-A-CHILD (1-800-422-4453) or go to the website and chat with a live representative.